mrpozzi/mrpozzi.github.io/_drafts/2018-10-22-which-half.md

 The above picture explains the setting quite clearly.
 Striped shirts represent high intent users which are bound to convert organically.
 In the toy example:

 * The treatment is neutral.
 The probability of converting after being exposed is the same of the organic rate, 50%
-* Reach is at 42%
+* Reach (i.e. % of treatment users who get the treatment) is at 42%
 * The algorithm targets high intent users which are bound to convert anyway, hence 83% of the users in the treatment convert.
-* Due to the biased targeting only 25% of the Never-Takers convert.
+* Due to the biased targeting only 25% of the Never-Takers (i.e. users in the treatment group who do not get treated) convert.
+* If we were to analyze this not in an ITT fashion we would be concluging that the incremental conversion rate is 33%

 Facebook's Lift test tools uses an ITT analysis to measure incrementality.
 Since the targeting algorithm optimises for people more likely to convert, it would be hard to identify a comparable control (it would actually be extremely easy but it would require a change in the targeting algorithm similar to Google's Ghost Ads.)